SoftUni-Internal/interactive-content/EN/00-Defining-Classes/05-Constructors.md

 [stream language="RO" videoId="485443527/94a5a602a6"  /]
 [/video-vimeo]

-In Java, a constructor is a block of codes similar to the method.

-It is called when an instance of the class is created.
+A **constructor** is a special method, which is invoked every time a new **instance of the class** is created.

-At the time of calling constructor, memory for the object is allocated in the memory.
+At the time of calling the constructor, memory for the object is **allocated in memory**.

-It is a special type of method which is used to initialize the object.

 Every time an object is created using the `new()` keyword, at least one constructor is called.